ch45/NeoPixel_Sample01/README.md

-# RGB LED strips Processing driven Arduino Sketch samples #1
+# LED strip Processing driven Arduino Sketch Sample #1

 ## New Features!

+ - Conditional compilation of one render function from many
+ - Comet tail - colourful at the moment a WIP